The art described it: “He bowls and bowls again.” Abdul Qadir has a special place in the leg-spin Hall of Fame for a variety of reasons.

-Abdul Qadir had been around since 1977–78 when he made his debut against England at home and took 6 for 44 in the first innings at Hyderabad.
+Abdul Qadir had been around since 1977–78, when he made his debut against England at home and took 6 for 44 in the first inning at Hyderabad.
 He did not play much cricket following that until Imran Khan got the captaincy and immediately included him in the side for the 1982 tour of England.
 On this tour, Abdul Qadir mesmerized the English batsman.
-They were absolutely clueless against him.
+They were absolutely clueless about him.

 On the 1988–87 tour of India, Abdul Qadir was virtually reduced to a bystander as the Indian strategy was very effective.
 Because Sunil Gavaskar, Dilip Vengsarkar, Mohammad Azharuddin, and Ravi Shastri sweep him almost every other ball.
 They applied three kinds of sweeps just to ensure that Qadir didn’t get into his wicket-taking ways.
 The ﬁrst of course was the orthodox sweep, the second the ‘paddle’ swipe, and the third hit square of the wicket.

-Although Abdul Qadir is still rated in the top bracket, those who followed.
-Like Shane Wane and Mushtaq Ahmed, look far more accomplished.
+Although Abdul Qadir is still rated in the top bracket, those who followed Shane Wane and Mushtaq Ahmed look far more accomplished.
 They have achieved greater things all around the world, and not only against selective opposition.
 The moot point, however, is that had Qadir not brought leg-spin into the limelight once again, would they be there?

-Abdul Qadir was named Victorian club cricketer of the season.
-In 1999 year, after he had quit playing first-class cricket, Abdul Qadir was named as Victorian district cricket’s player of the season in Australia.
-The 43-year-old wrist spin wizard who last played test cricket almost nine years ago was awarded the Ryder Medal.
+Abdul Qadir was named Victorian Club Cricketer of the Season.
+In 1999, after he had quit playing first-class cricket, Abdul Qadir was named as Victorian District Cricket’s player of the season in Australia.
+The 43-year-old wrist spin wizard, who last played test cricket almost nine years ago, was awarded the Ryder Medal.

 Abdul Qadir capped off a remarkable first season in Australian cricket for Melbourne club Carlton by taking 72 wickets at an average of 15.4.
 It was the highest number of wickets ever taken in a season since the inception of covered wickets there.
-Abdul Qadir bowled more than 500 overs for the season, and in one match he bowled the entire day in sending down more than 50 overs unchanged.
+Abdul Qadir bowled more than 500 overs for the season, and in one match, he bowled the entire day, sending down more than 50 overs unchanged.